chromy/bazel-proto-source-bug-repro/README.md

 FAILED: Build did NOT complete successfully
 ```

-It is not immediately clear from the output but that `protoc` command generates files
+The `protoc` command generates files
 to: `bazel-out/k8-fastbuild/genfiles/example` rather than
 `bazel-out/k8-fastbuild/genfiles/protos/example` which `bazel` seems to expect.